DualCoder/CuraEngine/README.md

 Internals
 =========

 The Cura Engine is structured as mainly .h files.
 This is not standard for a C++ project.
 However, using less cpp files makes the optimizer work harder and removes linking error issues.
-It's partialy a result of lazyness but comes in handy for optimalizations.
+It's partially a result of laziness but comes in handy for optimizations.

 The .h files contain different steps called from the main.cpp file.
 The main.cpp file contains the global slicing logic.

 The slicing process follows the following global steps:
 * Load 3D model
-* Analize and fix 3D model
+* Analyze and fix 3D model
 * Slice 3D model into 2D layers
 * Build LayerParts from sliced layers
 * Generate Insets